brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 - **[Markdown](https://www.markdownguide.org/)**: one that seems rather peculiar, but I prefer writing my content in a simple text editor so I'll be less likely to be distracted by styling and formatting.
 Markdown restricts its users in this by offering a simple syntax for only the essentials.

 Everything you see on the site is actually written in .md files and HUGO does the rest.
 There are multiple SSG alternatives but I went with HUGO because of the low rendering times when opening HTML files so visitors have the quickest load times I could offer out of the box.
+This made developing the site much more effortless since I could change everything on the fly.
 I had a blast "creating" my website this time because everything just seemed to "click" once I have found something that aligned with the principles I created based on my needs.

 Curious about the content of the website?
 Checkout my repository for the site on [GitHub](https://github.com/brand0new/brandonverzuu.com).

 At the time of writing I've already changed my theme twice because of accessibility and readability.
-So am I ever done with my site?
+So will I ever be done with my site?

 I guess that's the beauty of this way of developing.

 Laying out design principles which I incorporate throughout the development process, from tool and language selection all the way to implementation and styling.
-Combined with the effort to try and reduce constraints and hardships as much as possible enabling me to focus on experimentation, prototyping and testing to find the solution that I needed.
+This, combined with the effort to try and reduce constraints and hardships as much as possible.
+Enabled me to focus on experimentation, prototyping and testing to find the solution that I needed.